Author: Tara Smylie

 Don’t pressure yourself to apply to exactly X number of jobs every day.
 Instead, focus on finding jobs that match your interests and abilities.
 For example, let’s say you excelled in all your statistics courses and have some field experience as a scientist.
 Perhaps you could put your skills to good use as a biostatistician – or possibly an environmental analyst for the right company.
 The ideal job will make use of your existing skills while offering you opportunities to cultivate new ones.

-And remember: you don’t have to rush to the finish line.
+And remember during your job search: you don’t have to rush to the finish line.
 They say that looking for a job is a full-time job, but you don’t need to spend a full 8-hour day on the search if that feels excessive.
 While you are searching, be sure to read all job descriptions – you don’t want to waste anyone’s time applying for a job that doesn’t click for you.
 And when you inevitably face some rejection, try not to dwell on it and remember that rejection will happen to any job hunter who aims high.

 Constantly refine your approach